WZM5853/Bench4Merge/README.md

         # You can choose which initial environment to extract in create_init.py
     ```

-    Those files can be download at:
+    Those files can be obtained at:

-  - Second, run the merging process base on the initial environment:
+  - Second, run the merging process base on the initial environment
     ```bash
         python create_init.py
+    ```
+    We provide three implemented methods for comparison: RL method, RL combined with MPC method, and optimization based method.
+You can implement your personal algorithm based on this framework and compare with them.

+    The existing model files can be obtained at：

+  - Third, observe and analyze the merging process
+    The vehicle's trajectory is saved in:
+    ```bash
+        Bench4Merge\
+          result\
+            trajectory.csv # Trajectory information of the entire process trajectory_1.csv # Trajectory information of the last 1 frame trajectory_10.csv # Trajectory information of the last 10 frame
     ```